flutter/news_toolkit/README.md

 - `sign_in_with_apple`
 - `twitter_login`

-The usage guide of each of this packages can be found on [pub.dev](https://pub.dev/).
+The usage guide for each of these packages can be found on [pub.dev](https://pub.dev/).

 ## Push Notifications 📢